News Coverage with Free Press OKC

 The Oklahoma Universal Human Rights Alliance presents the 10th annual Human Rights Awards

-The Oklahoma Universal Human Rights Alliance hosted its 10th annual Human Rights Awards on Dec.
-9, 2023, at the State Capitol, celebrating those who have significantly impacted human rights in Oklahoma.
+The Oklahoma Universal Human Rights Alliance hosted its 10th annual Human Rights Awards at the State Capitol, celebrating those who have impacted human rights in Oklahoma.
 Honorees included Chris Meyers, Cathy Cummings, and Cecilia Hernandez-Cromwel, recognized for their work in criminal justice reform, homelessness, mental health, and advocacy.
 A luncheon followed, focusing on human rights challenges, including conditions at the Oklahoma County Jail.

 In October 2023, DeadCenter hosted "Pride, Support, and Acceptance" at the Paseo Arts Creativity Center.
 Curated by Representative Mauree Turner, the event featured short films on trans/non-binary themes, including "First Down," "Sparkle," and "Tank Fairy."
 Part of DeadCenter's year-round "Continuum" series, the free screening was supported by Allied Arts and the Oklahoma City Community Foundation, aiming to make diverse film experiences accessible.